 The AANP CE Center offers a wide variety of continuing education (CE) activities for nurse practitioners (NPs).
 Members get more, including access to many free activities and significantly discounted rates on others.
 Multiple CE activities are available with pharmacology credit.
 Topics range from acute pain management to thyroid emergencies and everything in between!

-This tool is supported by independent medical educational grants from Mylan Inc., a Viatris Company, & Novo Nordisk Inc.
+This educational activity is supported by independent medical educational grants from GSK, Merck & Co., Inc., Moderna and Sanofi US.

 External Resources